calston/pitool/README.md

 (ve)$ twistd -n pitool
 ```

 This will be made better eventually.
+When done head to http://raspberrypi:8081
+(you might need to go directly to the IP if your Pi if your network has no
+DHCP hostname resolution)

 ## Pics or it didn't happen